vstinner/vstinner.github.io/draft/proactor-wsarecv-cancellation.rst

    (2) ``./python -m test -j16 -r``
    (3) ``./python -m test -j16 -r``

-   It's a race condition which doesn't depend on the OS, but on the system load.
+   It's a **race condition** which doesn't depend on the OS, but on the system load.

 Root issue identified
 ---------------------

-Once I succeeded to reproduce the bug, I was able to investigate it.
+Once I found how to reproduce the bug, I was able to investigate it.
 I created `bpo-33674 <https://bugs.python.org/issue33674>`__.

 I found a race condition in ``SSLProtocol`` of ``asyncio/sslproto.py``.